kazuhiro4949/EditDistance/README.md

 You don't have to manage how to update incrementally.
 That enables to pileline the process.

 # How dose it work?
-EditDistance calculates a difference between two arrays and converts it into an incremental update processes of UITableView or UICollectionView.
+EditDistance calculates a difference between two arrays and converts it into an incremental update of UITableView or UICollectionView.

-The differences are calculated with [**Edit Distance Algorithm**](https://en.wikipedia.org/wiki/Edit_distance).
-There are many ways to calculate and almost all of them run in polynominal time.
+The difference is based on [**Edit Distance Algorithm**](https://en.wikipedia.org/wiki/Edit_distance).
+There are many ways to calculate and almost all of them nealy run in linear time.

 - Dynamic Programming (*O(NM)*)
 - Mayer's Algorithm (*O(ND)*)